 - Check-in 10-15 minutes prior to time of tour at the USFS snowshoe hut just outside the Guest Services building in West Village

 After your snowshoe tour head to the Mt.
 Bachelor Ticket Office where you can purchase your ski passes.
 Enjoying skiing and snowboarding Mt.
 Bachelor the rest of today.
-Take a break mid way thru the day and have lunch inside the lodge.
+Take a break midway through the day and have lunch inside the lodge.
 The cafeteria has lots of options.

 After breakfast head decide if you want to ski again or not.
 If you want to go skiing again head back to Mt.
 Bachelor and have fun.